Skip to main content

 Token cat

-Token ID 9827
+Example token ID 9827

 Stage 2 -- Vectorization

-Then, the Token ID Becomes a Vector
+Then, the Token ID Selects a Starting Embedding

-Token ID 9827
+Example token ID 9827

 Embedding table row 9827